FrontenderMagazine/sustainable-web-design/eng.md

 **Green hosting:** Even before you start minimizing your site’s carbon footprint through design and optimization, you could consider moving to a green host.
-Many of these are powered by renewable energ-articularly in Iceland, where data centers have opened to take advantage of cheap geothermal power.
+Many of these are powered by renewable energy - particularly in Iceland, where data centers have opened to take advantage of cheap geothermal power.
 Green hosting might not be for everyone yet (it can be more expensive, and Iceland might be far from your customers), but more local [green hosts][34] are